Package Management in Python#

 indicates that you are now operating in the base

-Creating environments#
+Creating Environments#

 (base) User@Host:~$ mamba create -n pct python=3.12